-What's In Openfit's Plant-Based Protein Shake?
+What's In Openfit's Plant-Based Nutrition Shake?
 Here's a List of Ingredients

 Protein is a macronutrient our bodies use to grow and develop, break down and digest food, and repair body tissues like muscle after exercise, among other things.
 It may even help support weight-loss or weight-maintenance goals.

 One of the quickest and easiest ways to meet your daily protein intake goals is a shake.
 As you savor every tasty sip, you might be curious about your protein shake ingredients.
 Glad you asked!

 Here’s a look at what’s inside Openfit’s new Plant-Based Nutrition Shake, straight from the team that developed it.

 Haven’t tried Openfit’s Plant-Based Nutrition Shake yet?
 Get it here!

 1. Pea Protein Powder

 Pea protein powder is quickly becoming the go-to plant-based protein.
 While whey and casein serve their purposes, pea protein is a great way to minimize your intake of animal products while still giving your body the amino acids it needs for a balanced diet.